 I communicate well.
 I'm not a scary, anti-social developer; I've met with and won over difficult customers and co-workers.
 I've given presentations to both technical and nontechnical audiences.
 I pay attention to grammar and spelling in my e-mails, and I'm diplomatic when dealing with difficult situations.

-Innovation comes from mastering organizational and technical constraints instead of ignoring them.
+Success comes from mastering organizational and technical constraints instead of ignoring them.
 It also comes from listening patiently to clients and digging deeper — instead of clinging to our first few catchy ideas, I am always open to new and different approaches.
 Years of real world experience, working in teams and solo, have taught me to always listen and in the end, make the hard decisions to develop the right product.